Kitwe: Mining

-Manufacturing

-Kitwe hosts a wide range of manufacturing companies and industrial organisations.
-The city manufactures a wide range of products like processed foods, steel, electrical and electronic, chemicals, engineering and many other products found in any industrial centre in the world.
-Notable companies include SCAW Limited, Piggot Maskew Limited, Monarch to name but a few.

 Communications

 Railway

-Kitwe lies at the end of Zambia Railways' passenger services from Livingstone, Lusaka and Ndola, but freight lines continue to the mining towns to the north-west.
+Kitwe lies at the end of Zambia Railways passenger services from Livingstone, Lusaka and Ndola, but freight lines continue to the mining towns to the north-west (Chingola and Chililabombwe) and north (Mufulira).

 Road

-The main highway through the Copperbelt (the T3 Highway) runs south-east to north-west through the city, to Ndola (as a dual carriageway) in the south-east, and to Chingola (as a dual carriageway) and Chililabombwe in the north-west.
-A laterite road (the M7 Road) goes west to Kalulushi and Kasempa.
+The main highway through the Copperbelt (the T3 highway) runs south-east to north-west through the city, to Ndola (as a dual carriageway) in the south-east, and to Chingola (as a dual carriageway) and Chililabombwe in the north-west.
+A laterite road (the M7 road) goes west to Kalulushi and Kasempa.
+The M4 road connects Sabina (just north-west of Kitwe) with Mufulira and the Congo Pedicle to the north.

 Airport

+Southdowns Airport lies about 12 km south-west of the city but does not receive any scheduled services.
+As of April 2024, there are plans by the government of Zambia to transform Southdowns Airport into a military base, therefore transferring the management responsibilities from Zambia Airports Corporation Limited to the Zambian Air Force.

-Southdowns Airport lies about 12 km south-west of the town but does not receive many scheduled services.
-The airport was closed down for repair in 2005, and re-opened in 2008.
-Ndola Airport is 50 km south-east and services regular commercial flights from Lusaka, Solwezi, Addis Ababa, Nairobi, and Johannesburg.
+Ndola Airport is 50 km to the south-east and services regular commercial flights from Lusaka, Addis Ababa, Nairobi, and Johannesburg.